felipestanzani/beyondsight/README.md

 **Stop forcing your AI to guess.
 Start giving it answers.**

 When you ask an AI assistant ("What happens if I change this method?"), it kicks off a slow, expensive, and unreliable process.
-The LLM simulates a brute-force `grep` search, burning thousands of API tokens 💸 to read files and *guess* your code's structure.
+The LLM uses a brute-force `grep` search, burning thousands of API tokens 💸 to read files and *guess* your code's structure.
 This leads to high API bills and missed dependencies.

 BeyondSight is a **precision-guided context provider** for AI-driven development.
 It acts as the "impact analysis brain" for your AI.